CONTENT

 Mass Texting works like BCC email, so any individual replies stay between you and the patient.
 That means you can handle questions as they come in and continue to provide individualized care.
 Patients will have better experiences with your practice when you use text messaging as a way to keep them in the loop.

-10. Re-engage overdue patients.
+10. Re-engage overdue patients with text reminders.

 Sometimes that patient you haven’t seen in a year or two just needs a nudge.
 Make it easy for them to schedule by including a text in the message, and they’ll take the bite.